Obama to focus on tax inequality in State of the Union

 | WASHINGTON

-WASHINGTON President Barack Obama will frame an election-year State of the Union address on Tuesday in starkly populist terms by calling for tax reform to get rid of inequalities that allow the wealthy to pay a lower rate than middle-class Americans.
+WASHINGTON President Barack Obama will frame an election-year State of the Union address on Tuesday in starkly populist terms by calling for sweeping tax reforms to get rid of inequalities that allow the wealthy to pay a lower rate than middle-class Americans.

-His message follows the release of tax records by Mitt Romney, a potential Republican rival and one of the wealthiest men to ever run for the White House.
-With income mostly from investments, Romney pays an effective tax rate that is much lower than the top tax rates on wages.
+Obama's message could resonate in his campaign for re-election in November following the release of tax records by Mitt Romney, a potential Republican rival and one of the wealthiest men to ever run for the White House.
+Romney pays a lower effective tax rate than many top wage-earners.

 "Millions of Americans who work hard and play by the rules every day deserve a government and a financial system that does the same," Obama said in advance excerpts for his 9 p.m.
 EST (0200 GMT Wednesday) speech to Congress.

-"It's time to apply the same rules from top to bottom: No bailouts, no handouts, and no copouts."
+"It's time to apply the same rules from top to bottom: No bailouts, no handouts and no copouts," he will say.

 Taxes are the most divisive issue at the heart of this year's election campaign.
 Obama, seeking a second term despite a slow economic recovery and a high jobless rate, hopes to tap into middle-class voters' resentment against Wall Street while their families are hurting.